SUSAN LYNNER, Chair and Secretary

-Nick Netchvolodoff serves as Treasurer of the board and as a representative of the Cleveland Park Historical Society, where serves as President and helps to preserve and enhance the historic integrity of the neighborhood.
+Nick Netchvolodoff serves as Treasurer of the board.
 Nick worked in finance at several telecommunications companies, including MCI Corporation and PSINet, and was a vice president at Lehman Brothers and Barclays Capital before starting an independent financial consultancy in 2010.
 Nick earned a B.A. in mathematical economics from Brown University and is a certified public accountant.

 LYNN PARSEGHIAN, Executive Director